frezaeix/3diou_lidar/README.md

 ### 0 Build the model
 * build_network
-  * check model name and create an object from its class - dataset is passed to the model
+  * Check model name and create an object from its class - dataset is passed to the model
   *
 *